 • Dehydration

-• Muscle strain
+• Muscle strain or injury

-• Holding position for long time
+• Holding one position for long periods

 • Poor blood circulation

-• Nerve compression
+• Nerve compression (spinal stenosis)

-• Certain medications
+• Certain medications (statins, diuretics, beta-agonists)

 Note: These are potential causes.
 A healthcare provider can help determine the specific cause in your case.